RizanAbdulSalam/RizanAbdulSalam/README.md

  ## My Skills
-  Currently I have only learned these Front-End Languages...and will be learning many other languages too..
+   I have learned  Front-End Languages...and will be learning many other languages too..

   <br>